hernesto27/SOA_Lab/SOA_Lab1/README.md

 3. **Consume a soap service with MULE/ESB**
 - Start the environment _**Anypoint Studio**_ from the folder _**Ferramentas -> AnypointStudio-for-win-64bit-6.6.3-201909242011(6.6_3.9)**_
 - Import the project _**CEPservice**_ from the folder _**Ferramentas -> AnypointStudio-for-win-64bit-6.6.3-201909242011(6.6_3.9)**_
-- Description of slack.
+- Description of flow.
-- Start the server and test the service.
+- Test the service.